 The Fitbit Charge 5 is a powerful fitness tracker that picks and mixes the best features from all of Fitbit’s other devices.
 It has the on-board GPS of the Fitbit Versa 3, the slim design and bright AMOLED screen of the Fitbit Luxe, and the stress-measuring app of the Fitbit Sense.

-It's a huge upgrade from the Charge 4, and if you're starting to get serious about your workouts (whether that's running, gym work, or a combination), it's an excellent option.
-Its heart rate monitoring is particularly impressive, making it a good choice for anyone with an interest in HIIT or spinning.
+It's a huge upgrade from the Charge 4, and if you're starting to get serious about your workouts (whether that's running, gym work, or a combination), it's a great option and a step up from the less complicated, cheaper Huawei Band 7 or Fitbit Inspire 3, all of which come without GPS.
+The Charge 5's heart rate monitoring is particularly impressive, making it a good choice for anyone with an interest in HIIT or spinning.

 7 day battery life